Cray-HPE/docs-csm/operations/node_management/Configure_NTP_on_NCNs.md

 This procedure needs to be completed on the PIT node before the other management nodes are deployed.

+**WARNING**: UTC is the default and recommended setting for hardware and system clocks.
+It is not recommended to change timezones unless absolutely required.

 <a name="configure_ntp_on_pit_to_local_timezone"></a>
 #### Configure NTP on PIT to Local Timezone